kszup/wcntrl/README.md

 - colorama v0.4.3
 - termgraph v0.4.2

 wctrl.py also utilizes helper.py to split out functionality.
+Maybe I'll make these functions more generic for other project use.

 ## Overview
-Currently, the script reads in a file named 'data.txt' that starts with 'date,item,calories' on the first line.
-Below is a sample for data.txt.
+Currently, the script reads in a file named 'data.txt'.
+Below is a sample for data.txt (must have 'date,item,calories` on first line.)
 ```
 date,item,calories
 20200708,oatmeal,160